-<title>
+<title

 Throughout the vast realm of short stories, there are many different types of conflict.
 In some stories, this conflict exists between the characters.
 In others, there is a more complex structure of conflict that involves not only characters, but also the nature that surrounds the story.
 Everything in life involves nature to some extent.
 Despite possessing great amounts of power in language, technology, and society, humans are only able to achieve throughout everyday life what nature permits.
 If there is conflict between humans and nature, it is impossible for humans to win in the long run.
 For example, if nature only provides a certain amount of resources for humans to use, there is no point in refusing to learn how to replace those resources with ones that are easy to find (i.e. coal, oil, and other finite resources that humans regularly use).
 In this anthology of short stories, there is a theme of conflict between nature and mankind.
-In each story, there is some kind of struggle between the natural order of the world and the order that mankind tries to impose, and in each story, there is an argument about this morality or logic of each conflict.
+In each story, there is some kind of struggle between the natural order of the world and the order that mankind tries to impose, and in each story, there is an argument about the morality or logic of each conflict.

 In each of the stories included in this anthology, there is a friction of conflict between nature and mankind.
 Although this type of conflict exists in each story, there are subtle differences that set some of the stories apart from others.
-For example, “The Most Dangerous Game,” by Richard Connell differs the most from the other seven stories, because instead of nature inhibiting the abilities of a character in the story, Rainsford, a renowned hunter from New York City, is dropped into the role of the hunted and is forced to avoid being killed by the protagonist, General Zaroff.
+For example, “The Most Dangerous Game,” by Richard Connell differs the most from the other seven stories because instead of nature inhibiting the abilities of a character in the story, Rainsford, a renowned hunter from New York City, is dropped into the role of the hunted and is forced to avoid being killed by the protagonist, General Zaroff.
 This ironic switching of roles causes the rest of the story to be a critique of the way humans take the “game” of hunting for granted.
 The following excerpt from “The Most Dangerous Game” demonstrates Rainsford’s bewilderment upon discovering that his host General Zaroff uses the unfortunate people who find themselves on Ship-Trap Island as his quarry:

 "I wanted the ideal animal to hunt," explained the general.
 "So I said, `What are the attributes of an ideal quarry?'
 And the answer was, of course, `It must have courage, cunning, and, above all, it must be able to reason."'